michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-11-19-ISO-RSU-ESPP.md

 Same as ISO, you pay tax only when the stocks are sold for ESPP offered under a statutory plan.

+A qualifying disposition occurs when:
-- Qualifying Disposition: This occurs when the stock is sold at least two years after the grant date and more than one year after the stock was purchased.
+- The sale happens at least two years after the grant date, and
-  The tax treatment for a qualifying disposition involves taxing part of the gain as ordinary income and potentially part as capital gain.
+- More than one year after the purchase date

+Tax Treatment in a Qualifying Disposition
+- Ordinary income = the lesser of:
+  1. The discount based on FMV at grant:<br>
+    FMV at grant – purchase price (based on FMV at grant)
+  2. The actual gain on sale:<br>
+    Sale price – actual purchase price
+- Capital gain = any remaining gain after adjusting for ordinary income.

-> Example:
+> Example 3:
 >
 > - FMV (Fair Market Value) at grant = 100
-> - Sale price: 90
-> - Purchase price (with discount, as if purchased at grant time): 85
+> - Exercise price as if on grant date = 85
+> - FMV at exercise = 200
+> - Exercise price = 170
+> - Sale price: 250

-Ordinary income is $90 - $85 = $5 (up to the gain), and the
-capital gain is $0.
+Ordinary income is min(100-85, 250-170) = 15, and the capital gain is 250-(170+15) = 65.

-The broker will report that you have a $5 gain ($90 - $85), you should increase your basis by $5 to derive $0 gain because the $5 has been reported as regular income on your W-2.
+The broker will report that you have a 80 gain (250 - 170), you should increase your basis by 15 to derive 65 gain because the 15 has been reported as regular income on your W-2.

 - Disqualifying disposition must realize ordinary income of bargain element